yunhaoyang234/LLM-for-Verifiable-SDM/README.md

 ## Instructions
 1. Write down the description of the task in ```prompt.txt``` and save the txt file.

-2. Provide a System_API file, a LTL.txt file with your task requirements in the form of linear temporal logic, and a Model.smv file to represent your system in NuSMV.
+2. Provide a System_API file, an LTL.txt file with your task requirements in the form of linear temporal logic, and a Model.smv file to represent your system in NuSMV.

 3. Run the following command: